PolySync/oscc/CONTRIBUTING.md

 - The OSCC method uses GitHub based `status checks` that a branch must go through before it can be considered for a merge
 - The steps involved are as follows:
   - When creating a branch on the source base, the branch must be a *protected branch* from the main development branch, `devel`
-  - Code changes are make and pushed them back to the repository
+  - Code changes are made and then pushed back to the repository
   - At this point, there are status checks for each of the following:
     1. The code compiles without errors or warnings (automated check)
     2. The code complies with the [coding standard](#oscc-coding-standard) (automated check)